ibexa/documentation-developer/docs/search/search_engines/elastic_search/elastic_search_configuration.md

 - `port` - a port to connect to.
 Default value: `9200`.
 If you have several Elasticsearch instances that run on the same host, and want to make them distinct, you can change the default number.
-- `scheme` - a protocol to be used to access the node.
+- `scheme` - a protocol used to access the node.
 Default value: `http`.
 - `path` - by default, path is not used.
 Default value: `null`.
 If you have several Elasticsearch instances that run on the same host, and want to make them distinct, you can define a path for each instance.